python-versioneer/python-versioneer/README.md

 set attributes on the `versioneer` module immediately after import.
 The new version will refuse to run (exception during import) until you have provided the necessary `setup.cfg` section.

+In addition, the Versioneer package provides an executable named `versioneer`, and the installation process is driven by running `versioneer install`.
+In 0.14 and earlier, the executable was named `versioneer-installer` and was run without an argument.

 ## Future Directions